aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 ## CodeStar Notifications

-CodeBuild projects can be used as a source for notification.
-To define CodeStar Notification rules for build projects, use one of the `notifyOnXxx` methods, it very similar to Amazon CloudWatch event `onXxx` method.
+To define CodeStar Notification rules for Projects, use one of the `notifyOnXxx()` methods.

-For example:
+They are very similar to `onXxx()` methods for CloudWatch events:

 ```ts
 const rule = project.notifyOnBuildSucceeded('NotifyOnBuildSucceeded', {